Are you looking for the formula of the value-added method of national income chapter class 12 macroeconomics CBSE Board?

 Case – II

-When entire output is not sold in an accounting year
+When the entire output is not sold in an accounting year

 Value of Output = Sales + Change in Stock (closing Stock – Opening Stock)

-When only sales is given.
+When only sales are given.
 It is assumed that exports are already included in it.
-If exports are given in question, it is not considered.
+If exports are given in the question, it is not considered.